 While my neighbors might break out their blowers and finish the work in half the time it takes me, I enjoy the methodical task of going back and forth on the pavement and creating piles of snow on either side, watching my breath make wisps into the chilly air and, most important, downing hot chocolate inside once I’m done.
 And I wanted to pass along my love of shoveling to my daughter.

 So just how do you teach an excited 6-year-old to use a shovel without getting yourself whacked with snow – or worse, the shovel – in the process?
-I’ve learned a few tricks, and while my now-9-year-old is no pro, she seems to enjoy shoveling almost as much as I do.
+I’ve learned a few tricks, and while my child is no pro, she seems to enjoy shoveling almost as much as I do.

 A shovel of one’s own